anuragkumarsingh4440-netizen/AI-Crash-Risk-Intelligence-System/README.md

 ## 🧠 Final Note

-This project demonstrates **full data science ownership**, not isolated modeling.
+This project demonstrates **full data science **, not isolated modeling.

 Every decision — from anomaly handling to deployment — was made with:
 - Real-world constraints